-$^{^{3}}$ Figure 11 extracted from Northern Rivers Regional Economic Development Strategy 2018 - 2022 p8
+3Figure 11 extracted from Northern Rivers Regional Economic Development Strategy 2018 - 2022 p8

 In the period to 2040 the population of Ballina Shire is anticipated to increase at an average annual rate of 0.9%.
-Apart from minor adjustments to the Shire's urban growth area boundaries, as shown in the NCRP 2036, no further releases of land for residential purposes are considered required as of December 2019.
+Apart from minor adjustments to the Shire's urban growth area boundaries, as shown in the NCRP 2036, no further releases of land for residential purposes are considered required for the period to 2040 as of June 2020.
+It is, however, important to progressively examine options for new land supplies so that there is a platform for residential development in the period beyond the current land supply capacity.
+It is intended that residential land release options beyond 2040 will be considered further as part of the preparation of a housing strategy.

-As our population increases, the qualities that make our shire special, such as our productive farmland and our natural environment, will need to be preserved.
+As our population increases, the qualities that make our Shire special, such as our productive farmland and our natural environment, will need to be preserved.
 The LSPS details some of the strategies required to be developed so as to ensure that this is achieved.